 Living well…living good…living the life…living the dream.
 Each of us envisions a life we want to live, and each of us has a different picture of the good life.
 But is there such as thing as the good life, or are we really just seeking to build a life that is good for each of us?

-The Campus Theme brings the Bay Path community together to consider and discuss a common theme, issue, or question that impacts us all.
+The University Theme brings the Bay Path community together to consider and discuss a common theme, issue, or question that impacts us all.
 Through coursework, workshops, discussions, lectures, presentations, and through art, literature, film, and theatre, we will consider what it means for each of us to live the life we want to live.
 What matters to you?
 What do you value?
 What do you need to live the life you want to live?
 Is living well about financial security?
 Environmental and physical health?
 Spiritual fulfillment?
 Achievement?
 Family?

 As a community of life-long learners, we will contemplate the questions and listen to the answers that allow us to build and relish in lives that are lived well.